-Informal engagements are carried out through the sports club whereby trips, sporting events, festive celebrations, and family day outings are organised.
+Informal engagements have been carried out through the sports club whereby trips, sporting events, festive celebrations, and family day outings are organised yearly.
 These events allow management and staff to develop appreciation of each other's capabilities outside the work environment and thus better team bonding results.
+Due to COVID-19 restrictions, these events were temporarily put on hold in 2021.
+However, we look forward to resuming them once the restrictions are lifted by the authorities.
+In lieu of activities and events, the sports club prepared a token of appreciation for the members consisting of a reusable travel mug and wireless Bluetooth earphones.